GabrieleRomeo/sjs/README.md

-## sjs - A simple Javascript Utility Library
+## sjs - Super Javascript Utility Library

 Hello and Welcome to this repository.

 *sjs* is a collection of algorithms and functions wrote during my studies at [Bov Academy](https://www.bovacademy.com).

-Unlike many other js libraries, *sjs* is strongly typed which means that each provided parameter is checked against a predefined data type.
+Unlike many other js libraries, SJS aims to be **strongly-typed**.
+Indeed, when you provide an argument to a function, the library checks if it belongs to the expected data type.
+Otherwise, the system throws an exception.

-Functions are collected and categorized under a specific tag, using namespaces:
+Functions are collected and categorized under namespaces using a particula tag: